tagspaces/documentation/README.md

 # Introduction

-This is the documentation for TagSpaces products as of **version 3**.
+This is the first draft of documentation for TagSpaces products as of **version 3**.
+Please note, that there are still many places where we show content and screenshot from the old version 2 of the app.

+> **Warning:** This documentation has clearly a work in progress status!

 ## About TagSpaces
 TagSpaces is an open source, cross-platform, no backend, no login, personal data manager, and file navigator.
 It helps you organize your files, photos and other documents with tags on different platforms and/or devices, according to your own preferences and following your own logic, by using the same smart and friendly interface everywhere.
 The short introductory video below shows TagSpaces in action: